evan758321-source/Animal-Company-Copy-Tutorial-More-Info/readme.md

 - Upload to App Lab

 8. Fix Gamedata
-- In the backend there is still xevas link (that is down) so change that to yours (link: https://xeracompany.pythonanywhere.com/game-data-prod.zip)
+- In the backend there is still N5's link (that is down) so change that to yours (link: https://github.com/evan758321-source/Animal-Company-Copy-Tutorial-actually-good/raw/refs/heads/main/game-data/Zombie%20Update.zip)

 9. Unobfuscate
 - i did this step for you!